-So the factor Time Management is among the fields where you’ll be able to make the most and the quickest gain in a relatively short period of time.
+So the factor Time Management is among the fields where you’ll be able to make the most and the quickest gain in a relatively short period.

 The Test-Taking Strategies pathway is about smart tricks that will help you to answer questions when you don’t know the correct answer.

 And then we focus on Content.
 This is the most important and biggest key to being able to pass the GED exam.
-And content is also the area that’s most neglected!
+And content is also the most neglected area!
 Fact is that there are so many things that test takers must know.

 Therefore, you really should take a lot of practice tests.
 These practice tests help identify your weak points.
 The scores are signals to you and indicate what you master and on which subject matter you need to focus.

 To make the practice tests more useful, you should analyze your wrong answers.
-If you have access to online studying methods like available on this website, you’ll get all set for the high school equivalency testing program soon.
+If you have access to online studying methods (such as available on this website), you’ll get all set for the high school equivalency test soon.

 The GED high school equivalency test contains four separate testing sections in Science, Math, Social Studies, and Language Arts (reading and writing combined).
-The GED diploma is equivalent to a common high school diploma and will definitely result in better career options and allows for a fine college education experience.
-So get your diploma and find a business that will appreciate your skills.
+The GED diploma is equivalent to a common high school diploma and will result in better career options and allows for a fine college education experience.
+So get your diploma and go to college or find a business that will appreciate your skills.